Facial hair taxed

 The summer semi-officially ends in the States today, with the Labor Day holiday - the last chance for a sneaky weekend out of town, and the beginning of the "football" season.

-Weirdly, the holiday actually celebrates the right of unions to strike - it came into being as a gesture of appeasement, after US military and marshals killed a number of striking workers at the end of the nineteenth century.
+Weirdly, the holiday actually celebrates the right of unions to strike - it came into being as a gesture of appeasement, after US military and marshals killed a number of striking workers at the end of the 19th-century.
 We are sure the strikers would have been overjoyed to know that their special day now marks the last date when it is socially acceptable for high society women to wear white...

 No holiday for us, here in Blighty, of course - though we do love what we do.
 But we will still be enjoying a sneaky glass of Union Club Cocktail at the end of our day.
 Why don't you join us?